datacoves/docs/docs/how-tos/airflow/use-key-pair-authentication.md

 > [!NOTE] This documentation will presume you have knowledge of Datacoves' [Service Connections](/how-tos/datacoves/how_to_service_connections.md) and how to configure them.

-First of all, using RSA Keys is only allowed through Airflow Connections, not Environment Variables.
-Make sure your Service Connection is using this `delivery mode`.
+Using RSA Keys is only supported through Airflow Connections, not Environment Variables.
+Make sure your Datacoves Service Connection is using this `delivery mode`.

 ![alt text](assets/delivery_mode_airflow_connection.png)